-Leland stated that Maidenhead was known as Alaunodunum in Roman times.
-His source is unknown, and the only evidence of Roman occupation in the town are a couple of rural villas.
-One on Castle Hill was extensively excavated in the 19th century, but better known is that at Cox Green uncovered on the town’s southern edge in the early 1960s.
+The 16th century antiquary, John Leland, stated that Maidenhead was known as Alaunodunum in Roman times.
+His dubious source is unknown and the only evidence of Roman occupation in the town is a couple of rural villas.
+One on Castle Hill was extensively excavated in the 19th century, but better known is that at Cox Green uncovered on the town’s southern edge in 1959.

-It was also during the Civil War that Maidenhead had become the scene of an event of National importance.
+It was the bridge at Maidenhead that brought prosperity to medieval South Ellington and its Maidenhithe wharf.
+Travellers found it a convenient stopping place and inns providing accommodation soon began to appear.
+One well-known ancient inn became the scene of an event of national importance during the Civil War.
 After King Charles I’s capture by Parliament, he was held prisoner at Caversham Park, but was allowed a trip to Maidenhead to visit his youngest children at the Greyhound Inn.
-The townsfolk strew his route with flowers and Fairfax found the meeting so touching that he allowed the little Royals to return with their father.
-This historic inn had previously been the setting for Sir Walter Raleigh's trial for treason in 1603 because the plague of rife in London.
-He was sent to the Tower of London but later released.
-The Greyhound finally burnt down in 1735 and the NatWest Bank now stands on the site where a plaque records King Charles’ visit.
+The townsfolk strew his route with flowers and Lord Fairfax, the Parliamentary commander, found the meeting so touching that he allowed the little Royals to return with their father to Caversham.
+The Greyhound finally burnt down in 1735 and a bank now stands on the site where a plaque records King Charles’ visit.

-Maidenhead had numerous inns and, in the 18th century, it was just about the busiest coaching stop in the country.
+In the 18th century, as the second stop on the popular Bath Road out of London (before Slough was fully developed), Maidenhead was one of the busiest coaching stops in the country.
 Ninety coaches a day passed through the town.
-The coaching inns were, naturally, highly popular, especially at dusk when coachmen refused to carry-on over the infamous Maidenhead Thicket, for fear of being held-up by highwaymen.
-The demolished Sun Inn actually had an ostler who used to moonlight as one of these men-of-the-road.
-He would rob the coaches on the Thicket and then sympathise with the distraught occupants when they arrived at the inn!
-This establishment supplied extra cock-horses to pull coaches up Castle Hill.
-Its stables could hold up to forty horses, and the White Hart (later Woolworths) could take fifty!
+The coaching inns were highly popular, especially at dusk, when coachmen refused to carry on over the infamous Maidenhead Thicket for fear of being held up by highwaymen.
+An old story tells of how the ostler at the now demolished Sun Inn used to moonlight as a man-of-the-road.
+He would rob the coaches on the Thicket and then comfort the distraught passengers when they arrived at the inn.
+The Sun could hold up to forty horses in its stables, including extra cock-horses used to pull coaches up Castle Hill.
+The White Hart could take fifty horses.

-Maidenhead is famous for its Railway Bridge, erected in brick on the Great Western Line by Isambard Kingdom Brunel in 1838.
-It has only two arches, each spanning a vast 128 ft.
+The railway arrived in Maidenhead in 1838, although the first stations were at Taplow and Boyne Hill, the present station only being built in 1871.
+The famous brick Railway Bridge over the Thames was erected by Isambard Kingdom Brunel in 1839.
+It has only two arches, each spanning a vast 128 feet.
 The right-hand one has an amazing echo and is thus known as the ‘Sounding Arch’.
-When built, these arches were the widest and flattest in the World and an old story tells how GWR did not believe they would hold up.
+When built, these arches were the widest and flattest in the World and an old story tells how the Great Western Railway did not believe they would hold up.
 They therefore insisted that the wooden construction framework be left in place.
-However – in imitation of Sir Christopher Wren's work at nearby Windsor – Brunel lowered these temporary works so that, while appearing to support the main structure, they were actually useless.
+However – in imitation of James Bedborough’s work at Windsor – Brunel lowered these temporary works so that, while appearing to support the main structure, they were actually useless.
 Eventually, a flood washed them away, the bridge stood alone and Brunel’s true genius was revealed.
 The bridge is the subject of the first ever impressionist painting, JMW Turner’s ‘Rain, Steam and Speed’ (1844).